graphicmarket/kirby-2fa/README.md

   },
 ```

 Change the issuer sounds like something that may you want to change.
-The issuer is the identifier that will be displayed on the app that you use to save your auth code.
+The issuer is the identifier that will be displayed on the authentication app.

 *Upload image example*